filecoin-project/lotus-docs/content/en/storage-providers/seal-workers/post-workers.md

         GPU: GeForce RTX 2080, not used
 ```

-You can also verify that PoSt workers are connected with `lotus-miner info` in the workers-section.
+You can also verify that PoSt workers are connected in the workers-section of `lotus-miner info`.

 ```shell
 $ lotus-miner info